Adventure is a State of Mind

 Laughing at yourself and the strange situations you find yourself in isn’t about criticizing yourself or putting yourself down.
 Instead, it’s about accepting yourself.
 Everyone makes mistakes.
 Laughing about them makes them easier to cope with.

 Back to my French abilities, or lack thereof.
 I’ve made many, many mistakes.
-In fact, when it comes to learning how to speak a foreign language, the only way to improve is to be willing to look foolish as you try to say new things that your mouth and tongue and brain are not used to doing.
-Laughing at my mistakes means recognizing that I’m still learning, and usually people respond to my positive attitude by being patient and willing to help me learn the new word or improve my pronunciation.
+In fact, when it comes to learning how to speak a foreign language, the only way to improve is to be willing to look foolish as you try to say new things that your mouth and tongue and brain are not used to producing.
+Laughing at my mistakes means recognizing that I’m still learning, and usually people respond to my positive attitude by being patient and willing to help me learn the new words or improve my pronunciation.

 Resiliency

 Humor often helps us to shift our mindset to feel more empowered and resilient.
 When we are traveling, there are almost always things that don’t go the way we expect them to go.
 Sometimes these are minor inconveniences, and sometimes these are significant difficulties.
 Regardless, we have to deal with them, and somehow, we almost always manage to figure out a solution.
 Whether it’s a missed train connection, a lost passport, or a health crisis, we do what we have to do.
-And we feel more competent for having done so…once it’s all over, of course!
+And we feel more competent for having done so… once it’s all over, of course!

 As I’ve discussed before, my first trip to Europe did not go as planned in the beginning because of weather-related flight changes, but I figured it out.
 And in doing so, I gained confidence that I could handle future travel, even when glitches occur.
 As the old saying goes, “that which doesn’t kill you makes you stronger.”
 If you’re laughing, you know you’re still alive!